bennetimo/ghost-backup/README.md

 ### View the logs
 `docker logs ghost-backup`
-Will display logs of all of the *automated* backup runs.
-Any manual run will not be be in the log file.
+Will display logs of all of backup runs (manual and automated) and restore operations.
 By default the log file is at: `/var/log/ghost-backup.log`

 ### Disabling automated backups
 If you want to disable automated backups and just perform them manually as necessary, then you can stop the crontab installation by starting your container as: